brunolexander/telzir-project/README.md

   ```
 <br>

-2. With your favorite command-line interface, navigate to the project's directory
+2. Navigate to the project's directory
   ```
-  cd path/to/project
+  cd telzir-project
   ```
 <br>